Poire33/VGA_project/index.md

 <img src="https://raw.githubusercontent.com/Poire33/VGA_project/refs/heads/edits/demo.jpg">

 ## **My VGA Design Edit**
 This project is not very complicated.
-It does not involve any delays that I added; it's just a static image.
+It does not involve any delays; it's just a static image.
 ### **Code Adaptation**
-I modified the code related to the red, green, and blue values inside the if statements in the always@* begin to make a blue, white, and red stripe on the left, center, and right columns of the display respectively.
+I modified the code related to the red, green, and blue values inside the if statements in the `always@*` begin to make a blue, white, and red stripe on the left, center, and right columns of the display respectively.
 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.
 ### **Synthesis**